How to make an interactive video in 6 simple steps

 In a regular passive video, you can only measure views.
 Still, it is impossible to know engagement and what part of the video work for the consumer.

 Interactive video is different because these platforms track every interaction, click, and conversion.
+Needless to say, this is an excellent reason to start creating interactive videos.

 This valuable information allows you to fine-tune your strategy and adjust your video content according to consumers' behavior.
 And since many interactive video platforms provide useful integrations, you can collect customer data to improve personalization.